dffischer/pkgrepotools/makepkg-expanded.md

     It generates one command that will run in a dedicated bash instance and can be intermixed with more `-r` options.

   - `-b`:
-    An alias for the ubiquitous 'aurbranch -p "$1" "${@/%/:}" -z <(git ls-files -z *)', distributing all files tracked by Git, guarded against the case nothing matches the wildcard.
+    An alias for an improved version of the ubiquitous aurbranch invocation through -r.

+    The exact command line composed will use the expanded PKGBUILD in place of the original, still taking into account changes to the original when suggesting a commit message.

+    All files that are tracked by Git are also added for distribution, guarded against nothing else but the PKGBUILD matches this set.

 ## EXIT STATUS